nurulaminawan/real_estate_sample_ui/README.md

 # Real Estate App - Flutter
-Mobile app UI for real estate app in flutter.
+Mobile app UI for real estate app.
 It is about flutter animations, inspired from dribble.
 ## Getting Started